godotengine/godot-vscode-plugin/README.md

 ## Issues and contributions

-The [Godot Tools](https://github.com/godotengine/godot-vscode-plugin) extension is an open source project from the Godot orgnization.
+The [Godot Tools](https://github.com/godotengine/godot-vscode-plugin) extension is an open source project from the Godot organization.
 Feel free to open issues and create pull requests anytime.

 See the [full changelog](https://github.com/GodotExplorer/godot-tools/blob/master/CHANGELOG.md)